profe-soto-miracosta/CS111-Lab-13-Diversity-in-Tech-Repetition-Looping/README.md

 **Create a visual representation of the data from [Diversity in Tech website](https://informationisbeautiful.net/visualizations/diversity-in-tech/) using a Bar Graph Generator Program**

+## Learning Objective
-_Learning Objective: demonstrate an understanding of looping/ repetition by completing code to populate a bar graph and display with ASCII art to the console._
+- Demonstrate an understanding of looping/ repetition by completing code to populate a bar graph and display with ASCII art to the console.

-# **Lab Prompt:**
+## Program Description

 In recreating the website above, a student took the **_top-down approach_** of building out the big picture of the program and stubbing out the methods that are doing the detailed work.
 They were able to complete the driver, the `main` method that runs the program, and organized everything related to creating the graphs under there `BarGraph` file/class.